Proud (Heather Small song): In popular culture

 In 2000, the song was used in the closing montage of the BBC's coverage of the 2000 Summer Olympics.
 Five years later, it was adopted as the official theme for the London 2012 Olympic bid, and was featured in a widely seen promotional video for the bid.
 Re-released in honour of this, and due to the fact a new M People greatest hits album titled Ultimate Collection, which also included two of Small's solo songs, was released the same year, the song returned to the UK Singles Chart, peaking at number 33 and remained in the Top 75 for two more weeks.

 In 2009, almost a decade after the song was first released, it gained new popularity thanks to the hit BBC sitcom Miranda, written by and starring Miranda Hart.
 The song was a source of one of the show’s most frequent running gags, whereby Miranda's best friend and colleague, Stevie Sutton (played by Sarah Hadland) would sing the song's chorus in the style of Small's voice as a motivational chant, while holding a cardboard cutout of Small on a wooden stick.
 Small herself subsequently appeared in a special sketch with the Miranda cast for Comic Relief in 2011 for Red Nose Day, and also sang "Proud" at the climax of the show’s last ever episode, "The Final Curtain", aired on New Year's Day in 2015.

+It was also used as the theme for seasons 2-9 of "The Biggest Loser" on NBC.